ericrkuo/tron-haskell/README.md

 ### Packages! - Matrices, listening to user inputs, UI
 Lastly, like every game, we want to add visuals!
 This will naturally lead us to learn and apply some new package/concepts of the language we have not touched before.
 In addition to the `Data.Matrix` package mentioned in our proof of concept, we are curious to learn how keyboard events are handled in Haskell and how graphics are rendered.
 Some packages our group has been looking into are `Gloss` and `System.Console.ANSI`; we cannot wait to play around with that!

-Make clear:
-+ TODO how this builds meaningfully toward your product pitch above, without being nearly as much work,
-+ TODO refine how builds on strengths and power of language

 ## Proof of Concept
 Our proof-of-concept focuses on the logic and functionality of the game Tron.
 In more detail, it consists of the following: